Smarter Financial

 Is every assessee who buys such VDAs liable for deducting TDS?
 No, there are exceptions to the rule.
 A specified person shall be required to deduct TDS if the aggregate value of consideration to a resident is less than Rs 50,000 during a financial year.
 In any other case, this threshold limit is Rs 10,000 during the financial year.

-Further, this specified person could be an individual or Hindu undivided family (HUF) having a turnover from business not exceeding Rs 1 crore or turnover from profession that is not more than Rs 50 lakh in a preceding year.
-It could also include an individual or HUF that does not have a business income at all.
+Further, this specified person could be an individual or Hindu undivided family (HUF) with a turnover from a business not exceeding Rs 1 crore or a turnover from a profession not more than Rs 50 lakh in a preceding year.
+It could also include an individual or HUF without a business income at all.

 Examples